 You might be thinking that such convenience would come at a high price.
-But, it doesn’t with ButcherBox.
-It works out to be about $6.50 per meal.
+But, it doesn't with ButcherBox if you break the cost down per meal.

-I also got a chance to try out the organic chicken in my family’s favorite recipe.
-Everyone loved the Filipino adobo chicken that I made with chicken thigh meat I received from ButcherBox.
+Also, I've been using organic chicken from ButcherBox in my family's favorite recipe.
+Everyone loved the Filipino adobo chicken that I made with the chicken thigh in my last shipment.

 You may be wondering why you should move to grass fed beef.
-Is there grass fed meat benefits?
-Low carbers know grains fatten us up.
+As mentioned earlier, there are health benefits.
+And we know grains fatten people up.
 Well, this happens with livestock too!

 The meat from animals that are allowed to feed on grass end up with better nutrient content.
 Specifically, there's a higher amount of omega-3 fatty acids although grass fed beef is more lean.